zyx287/zyx287.github.io/_pages/cv.md

 {% include base_path %}

-* B.S. in Biomedical Science, Shanghai Jiao Tong University, 2024(Expected)
+* Bachelor of Science in Biomedical Science and Bachelor of Engineering in Computer Science, Shanghai Jiao Tong University, 2024
-* B.S. in Computer Science (minor), Shanghai Jiao Tong University, 2024(Expected)